tfelix/bestia-docs/content/docs/server/world-generation.md

 ##  Settlement Creation

 Cities usually form around natural resources like shores, rivers or rich farmland.
-The algorithm as described below will find suitable city position candidates and then distribute the cities in 2 to n clusters around the world map.
-This clustering will make sure there is enough unexplored land for the players left.
+The algorithm as described below will find suitable city position candidates and then distribute the cities in clusters around the world map.
+This clustering will make sure there is enough unexplored land for the players left to explore (and to create own settlements).
 It should also help with the idea of different civilization which could lead to ingame player conflicts.
-A possible distribution is shown in here. *TODO: Include figure*

 The algorithm searches the world map and creates matrix with a mesh length of 1km.

 * Rohstoffvorkommen (Farmland, Minerals, Fishing Grounds)
 * Nähe zu einem Gewässer (Fluss oder Meer)

 Folgende Voraussetzungen müssen gegeben sein: